ArthurEglin/SenSwiss2023/SenSwiss2023/GUI/README.md

 - `copy`: the copy checkbox allows to select the line to copy, the user can then paste the line by clicking on the `Copy commands` button
 - `Delete`: the user can delete the line by clicking on the `Delete` button

-The user can then select the command to add from the drop-down list.
-The user can then set the parameters of the command via the input fields.
-For example, if the user wants to pick up 10 $\mu L$ from valve 1 at a flowrate of 1000 $\mu L$/min, the user has to select the command `Pickup uL`, set the valve to 1
-, the volume and the the flowrate.
-The user can then click on the Add command button to add the command to the list of commands.
-The list of commands can be saved by clicking on the Save protocol button.
-The protocol will be saved in the protocols folder as a *.csv* file.
-The user can name the protocol file via the adjacent input field, in any case, the protocol will be saved.
+The list of commands can be saved by clicking on the `Save commands` button with a file name specified by the user.
+The protocol will be saved in the protocols folder as a **.csv** file.
+If the user loads a protocol from the automatic section, the program will automatically load the protocol and display it in the list of commands in the semi-automatic section.
+The user can then edit the protocol and save it under a different name.

+The user can clear the whole command pannel by clicking on the `Delete all` button.

+Finally, the user can send the protocol to the pump for it to be sequentially executed by clicking on the `Send` button.
+The program will concatenate all the command **strings** into a big command **string** and send it to the pump which will then dissect it and execute the instruction one by one.
+This communication way prevents too long lists of commands.
+An empirical maximum is at 22 command lines.

 #### Automatic
 ![Microflu_auto](layout_figures/Microflu_auto.jpg)

-The user can load a protocol by clicking on the Load protocol button.
-The user can then select the protocol to load from the list of protocols.
+The automatic mode allows to execute prewritten protocols.
+The user can either select and directly send a protocol to the pump for it to be excecuted via the `Send protocol` button, or the user can also select and load a protocol into the semi-automatic section by clicking on the `Load protocol` button.
 The protocol will be loaded and displayed in the list of commands.
 The user can then edit the protocol and save it under a different name.

 <a id="Camera"></a>
 ### Camera